 In addition to these benefits, organic farming also reduces the pollution associated with the use of chemicals on conventional farms.
 We have yet to prove organic food to be more nutritious, but it is a healthier pathway to maintaining fertile soils, with benefits extending to environmental protection, climate change as well as animal welfare.

-Consumers grappling with ethical dilemmas about what food to put on their plate, can indeed find solace in organically farmed produce, which offers an eco-friendly alternative to standard food.
+Consumers grappling with ethical dilemmas about what food to put on their plates can indeed find solace in organically farmed produce, which offers an eco-friendly alternative to standard food and has less of an impact on climate change.

 Mindful that both agricultural practices accelerate the discharge of carbon into the atmosphere, organic food still takes the podium as the least harmful option for the Planet.